-Learners will demonstrate the ability to use strategies for learning a language .
-Outcomes At the něhiyawěwin 30 level, Indicators This is evident when the learner the learner will This is evident when the learner 30.2.1 30.2.1 Learners will select and use appropriate strategies to maximize learning and communication. records unknown words and expressions, noting their context and function seeks information through a network of sources (e.g., libraries, internet, others, agencies) seeks opportunities outside class to practise and observe nēhiyawēwin uses context clues to infer probable meanings of unfamiliar words infers meaning, and then verifies by reading or asking questions when opportunities arise selects the best form in which to express intent in a given context seeks authentic language documents for research purposes uses reference materials or a speaker to verify or help in difficult areas of language seeks information through a network of sources including libraries, the World Wide Web, individuals, and agencies uses previously acquired knowledge or skills to assist with a new learning task identifies own language learning needs and goals and organize strategies and procedures accordingly demonstrates awareness of own strengths and areas of improvement in nehiyawewin reflects upon own thinking and learning processes
+Learners will demonstrate the ability to use strategies for learning a language.

+Outcomes Indicators At the Dene 30 level, the learner will This is evident when the learner 30.2.1 30.2.1 Learners will select and use appropriate strategies to maximize records unknown words and expressions, noting their context and function; learning and communication. seeks information through a network of sources (e.g., libraries, internet, others, agencies);

+- seeks opportunities outside class to practise and observe Dene; - uses context clues to infer probable meanings of unfamiliar words; - infers meaning, and then verifies by reading or asking questions when opportunities arise; - selects the best form in which to express intent in a given context; - seeks authentic language documents for research purposes; - uses reference materials or a speaker to verify or help in difficult areas of language; - seeks information through a network of sources including libraries, the World Wide Web, individuals, and agencies; - uses previously acquired knowledge or skills to assist with a new learning task; - identifies own language learning needs and goals and organize strategies and procedures accordingly; - demonstrates awareness of own strengths and areas of improvement in Dene; - reflects upon own thinking and learning processes; - takes responsibility for planning, monitoring, and assessing own learning experiences; - works with others to solve problems; - uses social interaction skills to enhance group learning tasks; - uses various strategies to resume and sustain conversation; - asks follow-up questions to check for understanding;

-• takes responsibility for planning, monitoring, and assessing own learning experiences • works with others to solve problems • uses social interaction skills to enhance group learning tasks • uses various strategies to resume and sustain conversation - asks follow-up questions to check for understanding • obtains feedback on tasks • monitors own anxiety about learning tasks, and take measures to lower it if necessary • provides personal motivation for learning by rewarding self when successful - uses a buddy system in learning nēhiyawēwin • seeks help from kēhtē-aya in nēhiyaw language and cultural learning
+obtains feedback on tasks; monitors own anxiety about learning tasks, and takes measures to lower it if necessary; provides personal motivation for learning by rewarding self when successful; uses a buddy system in learning Dene; and, seeks help from Elders in Dene language and cultural learning.